pavitrakumar78/-Coursera-PracticalMachineLearning/README.md

 pml_write_files(predicted_in_test)
 ```

-###Conclusion
+##Conclusion

-The predicted data scored 100% on the course project submission, so we can conclude that for this dataset random forest and our feature selection has done a good job on classifying the data.
+The predicted data scored 100% on the course project submission, so we can conclude that using random forest as ouu training mode and cleaning and processing the data carefully we have a highly accuracte prediction model.